CommandShiftHQ/jan-22-git-deployment/README.md

-# git-basics
+# Git deployment lecture

-A simple repo to demonstrate some git fundamentals
+A simple repo to demonstrate some git flow fundamentals